Fail Monastery

-Fail Monastery, occasionally known as Failford Abbey, had a dedication to 'Saint Mary', and was located at Fail (NS 42129 28654) on the bank of the Water of Fail, Parish of Tarbolton near the town of Tarbolton, South Ayrshire.
+Fail Monastery, occasionally known as Failford Abbey, had a dedication to 'Saint Mary', and was located at Fail (NS 42129 28654) on the bank of the Water of Fail, Parish of Tarbolton near the village of Tarbolton, South Ayrshire.
 Most of the remaining monastery ruins were removed in 1952.
 The official and rarely used title was House of the Holy Trinity of Failford or the Ministry of Failford.

 History

-Other spelling variations for the monastery are 'Valle' (1307), 'Faleford' (1368), 'Feil' (1654), 'Feill' (1732), 'Faill' or 'Ffele' References refer loosely to both monks and friars and the establishment is sometimes marked on maps as a priory.
+Other spelling variations for the monastery are 'Valle' (1307), 'Faleford' (1368), 'Feil' (1654), 'Feill' (1732), 'Faill' or 'Ffele' References refer loosely to the friars and the establishment is sometimes marked on maps as a priory.

 The Trinitarians

-Also known as the 'Red Friars', or 'Mathurines' from the monastery of Saint Mathurin in Paris.
-The monks were charged with the duty of saving captives from slavery and as such, were called 'Fratres de Redemptione Captivorum' or 'The Fathers of Redemption'.
-The monks either paid the ransom of Christians or purchased pagan captives to exchange for Christians.
-The monks wore a white outer garment with a red and blue cross on the shoulder or over the breast.
-The monks were not permitted to ride horses and had to use asses for transport.
+Also known as the "Red Friars", or "Mathurines" from the monastery of Saint Mathurin in Paris.
+The friars were charged with the duty of saving captives from slavery and as such, were called Fratres de Redemptione Captivorum or "The Fathers of Redemption".
+The friars either paid the ransom of Christians or purchased pagan captives to exchange for Christians.
+The friars wore a white outer garment with a red and blue cross on the shoulder or over the breast.
+They were not permitted to ride horses and had to use asses for transport.